Sam-Osian/submission-joss/paper/paper.md

 We welcome community contributions, feedback and feature requests.
 Please see our [contributions page](https://sam-osian.github.io/PFD-toolkit/contribute/) for more.

-The package is unit-tested with 74% coverage and is actively maintained.
+The package is unit tested with 74% coverage and is actively maintained.

 # References